debamitra/debs-notes/the-process.md

    </details>
 3. How does OS decide to run a process?
 OS Scheduler
 4. What is process control block?
+   - Two important data structures is 1.the process list ( array of PCBs or list of all processes in system)
+   - 2. the Process Control Block which contains all information about each process. (used for context switches as well) stack pointer, process state, pid, registers values, open files etc.
-5. What are the different states, a process can be in?
+6. What are the different states, a process can be in?
-6. Process - A program in execution.
+7. Process - A program in execution.
 Can be described by its state namely the contents of its address space, CPU registers,information about I/O.

 ### Process States Diagram